bob-gray/serviceberry/website/docs/branch-api.md

 Returns *new branch*

-Routes requests at a path (segment) down a new branch.
-Path paramaters are delimited using a set of curly braces.
+Routes requests at a path (segment) down a new [branch](branch.html).
+Path paramaters are delimited using a pair of curly braces.
 Such as `foo/baz/{id}/`.
 The branch will parse the path parameters.
-They are available to all handlers on the request object.
+They are available to all handlers through the request object.

   - **path** *string*